kartikvrama/uhtp/user-study/README_user.md

 # User experiments

 ## Classifier training
-Instructions for training the activity classifier.
+The `classifier_training` directory contains the code used to train the activity classifier.
+The classifier uses body skeleton data to determine the user's current activity during the user study.

-### Labels
+### Activity labels
 For the drill assembly task, we created six activity labels:
 - `attach_shell`: User attaching the shell to the drill.
 - `screw`: User screwing the screws into the shell.